The Automated Weather Observing System (AWOS) at Thun Field was out of service. The computer system had failed and a new system has been installed.

 The study utilizes a wireless infrared camera system to captured aircraft takeoffs and landings.
 The traffic count data will be used during the upcoming master plan update to help Pierce County and the airport community plan for the future of the airport.
 The study started in April 2016 and will last 18 months.
 Learn more.

 This project includes reconstructing the roof and door infrastructures and installing new electrical in the five County owned hangars.
 The plans also include constructing one new hangar facility.
 Pierce County is currently in the preliminary design and environmental permitting process.
-Construction is anticipated to take place in 2016.

 Airport Master Plan